Language selection

 The WBG's Corporate Procurement Supplier Diversity Program supports underrepresented supplier groups and diverse businesses - with a focus on Women-owned Business Enterprises (WBE) and Minority-owned Business Enterprises (MBE).

-The WBG's targets are to more than double the share of global corporate procurement of WBEs to reach 7% by 2023, and MBEs to reach 8% by 2025.
+The WBG's targets are to more than double the share of global corporate procurement of WBEs, and it achieved 7.4% in 2023, and aims to reach 12% by 2030.

 Interested suppliers and businesses can complete the Prospective Diverse Vendor Enrollment Form to share information about their unique expertise to WBG representatives.
 The World Bank Group recognizes diverse business accreditations from third-party certification organizations (like WBENC, WEConnect International, NMSDC, etc.) as well as equivalent Federal, State, and Local Certification bodies.